Logotype for Air New Zealand Limited

 Executive summary

-• Reported a net loss after tax of NZD 40 million and a loss before tax of NZD 59 million for the half, reflecting ongoing fleet constraints, cost inflation, and slower domestic demand recovery, despite a slight increase in passengers flown to 8.1 million compared to the prior year.
+• Reported a net loss after tax of $40 million and a loss before tax of $59 million for 1H 2026, compared to a profit in the prior year, driven by ongoing fleet constraints, engine maintenance delays, slower domestic demand recovery, and rising costs.

-• Passenger revenue grew 3.6% year-over-year to NZD 3.0 billion, but capacity remained flat at about 90% of pre-COVID levels due to engine maintenance disruptions and grounded aircraft.
+• Passenger revenue grew 3.6% year-over-year to $3.0 billion, with premium cabin revenue up 10% and economy up 2%, but capacity remained flat at about 90% of pre-COVID levels due to grounded aircraft.

 • No interim dividend declared, consistent with the capital management framework and focus on balance sheet resilience.

-• Transformation initiatives delivered NZD 45 million in benefits in the half, but these gains were largely offset by inflation and inefficiencies.
+• Transformation initiatives delivered $45 million in benefits in 1H 2026, but these gains were largely offset by inflation and inefficiencies.

 Financial highlights

-• Received NZD 55 million in engine compensation, but this covered only about one-third of the estimated NZD 145 million impact from engine issues.
+• Received $55 million in engine compensation, but this covered only about one-third of the estimated $145 million impact from engine issues, with $90 million in lost earnings.

-• Reported CASK rose 7.7% year-over-year due to cost inflation and subscale operations.
+• Reported CASK rose 7.7% year-over-year due to cost inflation and subscale operations; non-fuel operating cost inflation totaled approximately $75 million.

-• Liquidity at period end was NZD 1.3 billion, within the target range; net debt-to-EBITDA at 2.6x, slightly above target.
+• Liquidity at period end was $1.3 billion, within the target range; net debt-to-EBITDA at 2.6x, above the target range.

 Outlook and guidance

-• Second-half earnings expected to be broadly in line with or modestly below the first half, assuming average jet fuel price of $85/bbl.
+• Second-half earnings expected to be broadly in line with or modestly below the first half, assuming average jet fuel price of $85/barrel.

-• Full-year non-fuel cost inflation forecast at NZD 150 million–NZD 175 million, with maintenance and passenger services as main drivers.
+• Full-year non-fuel cost inflation forecast at $150–$175 million, with maintenance and passenger services as main drivers.

 • Capacity growth of 3%-4% planned for the second half, contingent on improved engine reliability and new aircraft deliveries.

-• Material uncertainty remains around engine return schedules, compensation timing, and input cost volatility.
+• Material uncertainty remains around engine return schedules, compensation timing and amount, and input cost volatility.

 Partial view of Summaries dataset, powered by Quartr API